hlefebvr/idol/docs/tutorials/decomposition_methods/dantzig_wolfe.rst

 Every annotation is formed with two template arguments: an optimization object type and a value type.
 Here, we want to add annotations to constraints, thus, the optimization object type must be :code:`Ctr`.
 The value type can typically be any desired type.
-Here, however, the Dantzig-Wolfe decomposition needs an annotation corresponding to an :code:`unsigned int`.
+Here, however, the Dantzig-Wolfe decomposition needs an annotation corresponding to an :code:`unsigned int` which corresponds to the sub-problem index to which the constraint shall be moved to.
 Thus, we create the annotation as follows.

 .. code-block:: cpp